The eternal dilemma: where is our data more secure, on our machine or ‘somewhere’ in the cloud?

 Besides the threats detailed above, the following are worth mentioning:

-The complexity of cloud-based resources makes it difficult to configure: misconfiguration and inadequate change control are the most common source of errors.
-One of the best-known examples is the Exactis incident where the provider left an Elasticsearch database with the data of 230 million US consumers publicly accessible due to misconfiguration.
-It is not just the loss of data that companies have to face, but deletion or modification of resources done with the intent to disrupt business.
+The complexity of cloud-based resources makes them difficult to configure: misconfiguration and inadequate change control are the most common source of errors.
+One of the best-known examples is the Exactis incident, where the provider left an Elasticsearch database with the data of 340 million US consumers publicly accessible due to misconfiguration.
+It is not just the loss of data that companies have to face, but the deletion or modification of resources done with the intent to disrupt business.
 Traditional change management approaches are not effective in the cloud environment.

 Increased attack surface

 Where there are more fish, there are also more anglers.
 This is also true for data: where there is more data, there are more cybercriminals.
 It is not a surprise that the public cloud environment has become a large and highly attractive attack surface for hackers.